nikitavoloboev/data/health/nutrition/nutrition.md

 # Nutrition
-One of those things where you know what is right for you but is still often hard to actually follow and do the right thing.

 [This book](https://www.goodreads.com/book/show/25663961-how-not-to-die?from_search=true) contains pretty much all you need to know to get you going with a proper nutrition plan as well why proper nutrition is important.
 The author also has a [website](https://nutritionfacts.org) where he blogs about various things nutrition and health.

 As for myself, I like to [follow these simple rules](../../focusing/rules.md#nutrition) in regards to my nutrition.
-I try to always cook my own food and I love exploring new an interesting recipes to cook which I add to [Paprika](https://www.paprikaapp.com).
+I try to always cook my own food and I love exploring [new and interesting recipes](cooking/recipes.md) to cook which I add to [Paprika](https://www.paprikaapp.com).

+I eat a salad every day morning and take [few supplements](supplements.md).

 ## Notes
 - Minimize high GI (glycemic index).
 It spikes blood sugar and insulin.